Dog Food Allergies Australia: Brands, Vets & Testing

 The Elimination Diet (Gold Standard)

-The elimination diet remains the gold standard for diagnosing food allergies, and it only costs the price of food.
+The elimination diet remains the diagnostic vets typically rely on for diagnosing food allergies, and it only costs the price of food.
 Choose a novel protein the dog has never eaten (kangaroo is ideal for most Aussie dogs), feed ONLY this diet for 8-12 weeks with no treats, table scraps, or flavoured medications, then reintroduce suspected allergens one at a time to identify specific triggers.

 Allergy Testing Options